Voter suppression in the United States: Database matching

 In 2008, more than 98,000 registered Georgia voters were removed from the roll of voters because of discrepancies in computer records of their identification information.
 Some 4,500 voters had to prove their citizenship to regain their right to vote.
 Georgia was challenged for requesting more Social Security-based verifications than any other state—about 2 million voters in total.
 An attorney involved in the lawsuit said that since the letters were mailed within 90 days of the election, Georgia violated federal law.
 The director of the ACLU's Georgia Voting Rights Project said, "They are systematically using these lists and matching them and using those matches to send these letters out to voters.
 They're using a systematic purging procedure that's expressly prohibited by federal laws, if people who are properly eligible are getting improperly challenged and purged."
 Elise Shore, a regional attorney for the Mexican American Legal Defense and Educational Fund (MALDEF), agreed the letters appear to violate two federal laws against voter purging within 90 days of the election.
 "People are being targeted, and people are being told they are non-citizens, including both naturalized citizens and U.S.-born citizens," said Shore.
 "They're being told they're not eligible to vote, based on information in a database that hasn't been checked and approved by the Department of Justice (DOJ), and that we know has flaws in it."
 Secretary of State Karen Handel denied that the removal of voters' names was an instance of voter suppression.

 In 2024, more than three thousand people were stripped of their voter registration in Alabama after they were identified as having a "noncitizen identification numbers by the Department of Homeland Security".
 Only a fraction of them are confirmed as ineligible to vote, with the majority of them flagged because they received their driver's license or ID as a foreign national which are valid for eight years regardless of these individuals are later naturalized.
-More than 700 individual are confirmed as having citizenship and eligible to vote.
+More than 700 individuals are confirmed as having citizenship and eligible to vote.